mtconnect/ros_mtconnect_2_demo/README.md

 	This will launch the pip environment in this terminal

-6. `pip install transitions doublex requests mock`
+6. `pip install transitions doublex requests mock mamba`

 7. Open a new terminal and in that terminal type: